zhongshuwen/dfuse-eosio/LOGGING.md

 These are the simplest way to manage verbosity in a holistic way.
-Different levels are already defined to make it easier to run all `dfuseeos` apps together.
+Different levels are already defined to make it easier to run all `zswlishi` apps together.

 ### Verbosity 0 (no flag)

 Level:

 - INFO `github.com/dfuse-io/dfuse-eosio`
-- INFO `github.com/dfuse-io/dfuse-eosio/cmd/dfuseeos`
+- INFO `github.com/dfuse-io/dfuse-eosio/cmd/zswlishi`
 - WARN All others

 Formatting: